ipfs/ipfs-docs/docs/concepts/glossary.md

 ### JS-IPFS

-An [implementation of IPFS written entirely in JavaScript](https://github.com/ipfs/js-ipfs).
-It runs in a browser, a service worker, Electron and Node.js.
-Deprecated and superseded by [Helia](#helia).
+A legacy implementation of IPFS written entirely in JavaScript.
+The [js-ipfs is deprecated](https://github.com/ipfs/js-ipfs?tab=readme-ov-file#%EF%B8%8F-deprecated-js-ipfs-has-been-superseded-by-helia) and superseded by [Helia](#helia).

 ### JSON